Technology

 Tensile Resistance

-In terms of resistance, PVC-O shows a very different stress-strain curve when compared with conventional plastics and comes very close to the curve of metals.
+In terms of resistance, OPVC shows a very different stress-strain curve when compared with conventional plastics and comes very close to the curve of metals.

-Mechanical properties complete transformation of PVC-O compared to conventional PVC can only be achieved in the higher class PVC-O class 500 such as TOM pipes.
+Mechanical properties complete transformation of OPVC compared to conventional PVC can only be achieved in the higher class OPVC class 500 such as TOM pipes.